爱污传媒

 But not all education is created equal.
 According to that same poll, 82% of adult learners think higher education needs to focus more on career support and preparedness, and 81% think schools should focus more on teaching transferrable career skills across professions or industries.

-Read the full results of the survey in this press release:听Adult learners more likely to enroll at universities that emphasize career preparedness
+Read the full results of the survey in this press release:听Adult learners more likely to enroll at universities that emphasize career preparedness.

 For many, community colleges (and the听universities that actively partner with them) provide this pathway. 爱污传媒, for example, not only accepts eligible transfer credits from community colleges.
 It also offers the following to prepare its students for the modern workforce, no matter which trends are in play: